k21971/EvilHack/doc/evilhack-changelog.md

   a hammer wielded would cause a crash
 - Fix: issue #181 (Convicts and killing hostile guards)
 - Fix: wrong alignment check with monsters wishing for an artifact
+- Fix: Knights could jump like they were wearing jumping boots